Harrie Massey: Later life

-Massey received Honorary Doctorates from both Queens University Belfast (1955) and Heriot-Watt University (1975).
+Massey received honorary doctorates from both Queens University Belfast (1955) and Heriot-Watt University (1975).

-He was a United Kingdom member and deputy chairman its governing board from 1975 to 1980, and chairman from 1980 to 1983.

 Death and legacy

 After a long illness, Massey died at his home in Esher, Surrey, which Jessica had named "Kalamunda", from the Australian Aboriginal word for the area in Western Australia where she had once lived, on 27 November 1983.
 He was survived by his wife and daughter.
 The Royal Society/COSPAR Massey Award is named after him, as is the Harrie Massey Lecture Theatre and Harrie Massey Prize at University College London, and the Harrie Massey Medal and Prize, jointly awarded by the Australian Institute of Physics and British Institute of Physics.
-His papers are in the University College London, archives.
+His papers are in the University College London archives.

-Hoddles Creek Primary School, the state school attended by Massey during his childhood, named 'Massey house' (one of the school's four houses) in his honour.
-A pine tree planted by Massey in the school grounds in 1937 remains, as well as a plaque commemorating Massey's achievements.
+Hoddles Creek Primary School, the state school attended by Massey during his childhood, named Massey House (one of the school's four houses) in his honour.
+A pine tree planted by Massey on the school grounds in 1937 remains, as well as a plaque commemorating Massey's achievements.